Orville Hungerford: Freemason

 As early as 1818, Orville Hungerford was a member of the Freemasons at Watertown Lodge No. 289 in Watertown, New York.
 In 1826, Hungerford along with his business partner, Adriel Ely, and others applied for a dispensation to establish a local Encampment of Knights Templar.
 On February 22, 1826, the Deputy Grand Commander of the Grand Encampment, Oliver W. Lownds, granted the dispensation.
 Hungerford presided as Grand Commander from March 24, 1826, until April 17, 1829, during which time twenty-nine men had the Order of the Temple conferred upon them.

 However, the 1826 disappearance of William Morgan (anti-Mason), who threatened to publicize the secrets of Freemasonry, caused the public to lash out at the secretive organization.
 In 1829, a Boston Masonic newspaper, citing the Watertown Freeman publication, reported that a mere 69 people marched through the city to protest the abduction of Morgan when hundreds were expected.
+On December 2, 1835, the Grand Lodge of New York expelled Hungerford's two former business partners, Adriel Ely and Jabez Foster, who were members of the late Watertown Lodge No. 289, because they renounced in the newspapers their participation in freemasonry.

 Hungerford began working his way up the New York chapter of the Royal Arch Masons.
-This chapter was organized March 14, 1798 with future New York governor DeWitt Clinton elected as its first Grand High Priest.
+This chapter was organized March 14, 1798, with future New York governor DeWitt Clinton elected as its first Grand High Priest.
 In 1826, 1827, and 1828, Hungerford was elected to the office of "The Grand King" in the Royal Arch Masons.
 On September 14, 1826, Hungerford attended the 6th meeting of the General Grand Royal Arch Chapter of the United States in New York City as a representative of the New York State Grand Chapter.

 In 1830, a number of prominent masons such as Orville Hungerford and his political mentor Perley Keyes signed the following public defense of their fraternal organization: